 The point is, don’t let society tell you how you should act or sound.
 Like since when have they been right about anything?
 Cool, thanks!

 But hey, we all have our own transition goals, and whether your voice is a point of dysphoria for you or you want to learn for safety, that’s super valid.
-HRT doesn’t do anything to the voice for us trans girls so we just get to become vocal scientists if we struggle with our voices, and that’s where these lessons come in!
+HRT doesn’t do anything to the voice for trans women so we just get to become vocal scientists if we struggle with voice dysphoria, and that’s where these lessons come in!